-When looking to replace or upgrade a boiler, it is important to understand the differences between each type so that you can pick or recommend a unit that meets the needs of the property.
+When looking to replace or upgrade to a modern boiler, it is important to understand the differences between each type so that you can pick or recommend a unit that meets the needs of the property & reduces heating bills.
 To help develop your knowledge around combi boilers, we’ve created this helpful guide explaining what they are and how they work.

 Combi Boilers Explained

 A combi boiler, otherwise known as a combination boiler, is a highly efficient and compact boiler that acts as both a water heater and a central heating unit.
-This makes them the perfect choice for smaller households where space may be an important consideration.
+This makes them a popular choice for smaller households where space may be an important consideration.

 Advantages of a Combi Boiler